quintanar401/kdb-wc/README.md

 There are also special parameters: use $i$ to refer to the number of executions (can be useful with `k-interval`), $src$ refers to the initiator of the update or `self`, $txt$ refers to the data obtained from the initiator of the event (`load`, `timer` if src is self), $id$ refers to the k-id of the initiator, $pres$ - previous result.
-It is also possible to add `k-attr` attribute to the event source, these attributes will be added to the query parameters (see params example).
+It is also possible to add `k-attr` attribute to the event source, attributes set in `k-attr` will be added to the query parameters (see params example).

 `kdb-query` can update other elements with its result.
 The result should have the correct format - string for text elements or `kdb-editor`, list of objects (table) for `kdb-table` and `kdb-chart`, string array for `select` or `datalist`.
 It can also update any element that has `kdbUpd` function.
 There are 3 way the update may be done:
  * consumer can subscribe to the query via `onresult` function.
  * consumer `k-id` or var name can be added to `k-update-elements`.
- * consumer `k-ids` or var name can be set as keys of the result dictionary when `k-dispatch-update` is true.
+ * consumer `k-ids` or var names can be set as keys of the result dictionary when `k-dispatch-update` is true.
 In this case the general result will be taken from key \`.

 Supported attributes:
 * `k-query` - optional, a query can be set either in this attribute or between the tags like in the example above.
 * `k-srv` - optional, link to a `kdb-srv`.
 If it is not set the first available `kdb-srv` component will be used.
 * `k-execute-on` - optional, list of events that cause the query to execute.
 Contains only `load` by default. `load` - when the document is loaded, `manual` - do not execute, `timer` - use timer, `k-id` of a button or some other html element - execute on click (buttons and unknown elements) or change event (inputs, select and etc), k-id of `kdb-editor` - execute on its exec event, k-id of another query - execute after it (its result is available via $txt$).
 * `k-update-elements` - optional, users can either subscribe to `kdb-query` events or can provide their `k-id` or var names in this attribute, in this way you can update arbitrary html elements.
-* `k-dispatch-update` - optional, if true the result must be a list with keys corresponding to k-ids or var names. `kdb-query` will then distribute the result.
+* `k-dispatch-update` - optional, if true the result must be a dictionary with keys corresponding to k-ids or var names. `kdb-query` will then distribute the result.
 Use key \` for `k-update-elements`.
 * `k-status-var` - optional, report the current number of running queries into this JS variable.
 * `k-on-error` - optional, like `k-update-elements` but if any srv error occurs it will be sent to these object(s).
 * `k-delay` - optional, in millis.
 With `timer` sets the delay for the first execution.